-A distinctive house style (circa 1890) which is known as a "V" shape, has three gables on the front and has become a Tilghman classic.
+A distinctive house style (circa 1890) which is known as a "W" shape, has three gables on the front and has become a Tilghman classic.
+The "W" shape design allowed for air flow to be equally and continually distributed throughout the house no matter what direction the breeze may be coming from, an important feature in the days before air conditioning.
 Many houses of this style were built on the island but only a few have survived.
 Surrounded by the famous Chesapeake Bay and the Choptank River, most residents have earned their livelihood from the bounty of the Bay.
 Crabbing, oystering, tonging and dredging, seafood packing and canning has provided employment opportunities for islanders.
-Boat building was a natural and the two of the most popular models - the skipjack and log canoe were built on the island.
+Boat building was a natural industry and two of the most popular models - the skipjack and log canoe were built on the island.
 Today, the largest fleet of working skipjacks graces the waters of Dogwood Harbor.

 Approximately 970 people reside on the island.
 Fine dining, award-winning accommodations and restaurants keep vacationers returning.
 Kayaking, sailing, skipjack charters, sport fishing, bicycling, bird watching and simply relaxing are the among the favorite things visitors enjoy.
 Every year during August, thousands of Monarch butterflies find the island as the perfect resting place as they travel back to Mexico for wintering.

 A grist mill has been working in the little village of Wye Mills since the late 1600s.
 Richard Sweatman operated a saw mill and two grist mills in 1706, and the village then became known as Wye Mills.